-Dr. Marc Bowen is one of a few private practice pulmonologists in the New York metropolitan area to offer navigational bronchoscopy and has undergone extensive training and hospital-based certification in order to provide this cutting-edge procedure.
+Dr. Marc Bowen is one of a few private practice pulmonologists in the New York metropolitan area to offer the navigational bronchoscopy procedure and has undergone extensive training and hospital-based certification in order to provide this cutting-edge procedure.
 Dr. Bowen is dedicated to treating your pulmonary issues, improving your quality of life, and swiftly getting you back to your active lifestyle.
 Schedule an appointment with Dr. Bowen on Zocdoc or call 212-480-4062 if you believe that you may require a navigational bronchoscopy.
 Appointments will be confirmed by office staff.

 A navigational bronchoscopy, also known as an Electromagnetic Navigation Bronchoscopy™ or an ENB™ procedure, is a special type of bronchoscopy procedure that uses the latest electromagnetically guided technology to examine, diagnose and biopsy lung disorders and diseases.

 The technology works similarly to a GPS system, allowing a doctor to create a roadmap of your lungs.
 Using navigational bronchoscopy, a doctor is able to access distant regions of the lungs and use this information to diagnose and biopsy even the smallest lung lesions that wouldn’t be able to be detected or accessed in a traditional bronchoscopy procedure.

 The LungGPS™ technology then uses that roadmap to guide your physician to your lung lesion where he can place tools to biopsy, stage, and place markers to guide thoracic surgeons and radiation oncologists to the site of the cancer.

 Dr. Bowen performs navigational bronchoscopy procedures in a hospital setting.